-Once you’ve launched your hotel website, it’s important to track and measure its success along the way.
-The best way to determine the success of your website is to ask yourself if your online visitors are actually converting into bookers.
-Are people engaged on your site and finding what they need to decide whether to book with your hotel or the hotel across the street?
-To get an in-depth look into how visitors are interacting on your website, it’s critical that you track the behavioral activity of your website on Google Analytics.
-Not only does Google Analytics enable you to see referral traffic, which are the websites users have visited to get to your site, but it also identifies how long a user has been on your site and which pages they frequently engage with.
+Once you’ve launched your hotel website, it’s crucial to track and measure its success along the way.
+The best way to determine the success of your website is to ask yourself if your online visitors are converting into bookers.
+Are people engaged on your site?
+Are they finding what they need?
+Does it help them decide whether to book with your hotel or the hotel across the street?
+To get an in-depth look into how visitors are interacting on your website, you must track the behavioral activity of your website on Google Analytics.
+Not only does Google Analytics enable you to see referral traffic, which is the users of the website have visited to get to your site, but it also identifies how long a user has been on your site and which pages they frequently engage with.

 By focusing on your site’s metrics, the better you can identify what is causing your website to lack direct bookings.
 Many hoteliers face the challenge of converting lookers into bookers because they have not taken the time to analyze the information readily available to them on Google Analytics.
-In order to improve your site’s performance and boost direct bookings, you must first identify the shortcomings of your website.
+To improve your site’s performance and boost direct bookings, you must first identify the shortcomings of your website.
 Hoteliers must get out of the mindset that generating the most traffic is and should be the goal.
-Rather, the goal should be generating more “Qualified” traffic that converts.
-Here are 3 of the most telling signs your website isn’t converting and actionable ways to fix them:
+Instead, the goal should be producing more “Qualified” traffic that converts.
+Here are 3 of the most telling signs your website isn’t converting and actionable ways to fix them.

 1. Lack of ‘Niche’ Landing Pages

-If your website currently does not have specific landing pages dedicated for a specific targeted audience, then you are essentially losing out on ranking as well as potential conversions.
+If your site currently does not have specific landing pages dedicated to a particular targeted audience, then you are essentially losing out on ranking as well as potential conversions.
 Lack of niche landing pages can be a missed opportunity for converting highly-qualified visitors.
 These pages are designed to be useful for online visitors searching under long-tailed keywords.
-These types of visitors know what they want and search narrowly and very specific.
+These types of visitors know what they want and seek narrowly and very specific.
 Think about what happens when a user lands on your homepage and is still not convinced to stay at your hotel.
 This calls for creating a niche landing page.
-For example, say your hotel caters to many business travelers and your hotel is located near a major convention center.
-In order to grab their attention, why not designate a specific page that caters solely to convention center attendees?
-In this page, mention amenities that business travelers care about like free WiFi, business center, dry cleaning services, shuttle services, etc. This page will help build their trust with your hotel and give them more confidence to book with you.
+For example, say your hotel caters to many business travelers, and your hotel is located near a major convention center.
+To grab their attention, why not designate a specific page that provides solely to convention center attendees?
+On this page, mention amenities that business travelers care about like free WiFi, business center, dry cleaning services, shuttle services, etc. This page will help build their trust with your hotel and give them more confidence to book with you.